jaketrent/jaketrent-blog/content/post/fallback-ref-react.md

 That `ref` parameter will be available to apply to the inner DOM node of `<button />`.
 Now, something like `ref.current.focus()` is available from the outside.

-## Connect Refs with useImperativeHAndle
+## Connect Refs with useImperativeHandle

 Then in addition, what if we wanted to make sure that the ref was *always* available internally to the custom component as well?
 This could allow the button, for instance, to be autofocused.
 This needs to be available independent of `React.forwardRef` forwarding anything while also being compatible with it when it does.